COALAIP/specs/README.md

 In addition, the LCC recommends the RightsAssignment to have three statuses (property name: `RightsAssignmentStatus`):

-- `lcc:Offer`: An open RightAssignment the Assignee can accept or reject
+- `lcc:Offer`: An open RightAssignment the Assignee may accept or reject
-- `lcc:Request`: A request of an Assigner to an Assignee to register a specific RightsAssignment
+- `lcc:Request`: A request of an Assigner to an Assignee to register/create a specific RightsAssignment
 - `lcc:Executed`: A actual transfer of a LCC RRM Right from a Party to another Party